-469. Fraudulent trading.
+Fraudulent trading.

-(1) If in the course of the winding-up of a company it appears that any business of the company has been carried on the court, on the application of the Official Receiver or the liquidator or any creditor or contributory of the company may, if it thinks proper to do so, declare that any of the officers whether past or present, of the company or any other persons who were knowingly parties to the carrying on of the business in that manner are personally responsible, without any limitation of liability, for all or any of the debts or other liabilities of the company, as far as the court may direct.
+470. (1) If in the course of the winding-up of a company it appears that any business of the company has been carried on-

+- (a) with intent to defraud creditors of the company or the creditors of any other person or for any fraudulent purpose; - (b) with reckless disregard of the company's obligation to pay its debts and liabilities; or - (c) with reckless disregard of the insufficiency of the company's assets to satisfy its debts and liabilities, the court, on the application of the Official Receiver or the liquidator or any creditor or contributory of the company may, if it thinks proper to do so, declare that any of the officers whether past or present, of the company or any other persons who were knowingly parties to the carrying on of the business in that manner are personally responsible, without any limitation of liability, for all or any of the debts or other liabilities of the company, as far as the court may direct.